 Every good thing starts with a desire or eagerness to do something.
-The same goes for your success stories.
-The more you keep pushing yourself to be knowledgeable, the clearer the way to success becomes.
+The same goes for success stories.
+The more you keep pushing yourself to be knowledgeable and eager to learn, the clearer the way to success becomes.

 Undoubtedly, without a genuine interest or curiosity to learn, you cannot expect yourself to be naturally inclined to learn new things.
 Eagerness to learn is where your success starts.
 Let’s not forget that Newton discovered gravity when he was curious as to why the apple fell on the ground rather than going upwards.
-Similarly, Alexander Fleming discovered Penicillin as he was curious to have a better germs killer.
-And the list is endless.
+The list is endless.

-So, how to be more eager to learn and grow into a more successful person?
+So, how can you be more eager to learn and grow into a more successful person?

 Also, reflect your curiosity towards learning by attending seminars, getting certifications, and enrolling yourself in online courses.